syncfusion-content/uwp-docs/uwp/SfCircularGauge/Pointers.md

 ### Setting multiple pointers

-In addition to the default pointer, you can add n number of pointers to a scale using the `Pointer` property.
+In addition to the default pointer, you can add n number of pointers to a scale using the [`Pointers`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGauge.UWP~Syncfusion.UI.Xaml.Gauges.CircularScale~Pointers.html) property.

 {% tabs %}